Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/tools.rst

 The gradient tool can be accessed from the Tool Shelf or as a key shortcut:

-- Linear: :kbd:`Alt-LMB` and drag
+- Linear: :kbd:`Alt-LMB` and drag.
-- Radial: :kbd:`Alt-Ctrl-LMB` and drag
+- Radial: :kbd:`Alt-Ctrl-LMB` and drag.

 The following weight paint options are used to control the gradient: